kamena/DX-localhost/readme.txt

 === DX localhost ===
 Contributors: nofearinc, devrix, hofmannsven
-Tags: plugin, localhost, development, production, notice Requires at least: 3.1
+Tags: plugin, localhost, development, production, notice, debugging, staging, testing Requires at least: 3.1
 Tested up to: 4.2.2
 Stable tag: 1.2
 License: GPLv2 or later

-Display a yellow notice box when you're working on localhost
+Display a color notice box when you're working on localhost or a staging server.

 == Description ==

-Display a notice when working on a localhost site clone.
+Display a notice or a toolbar label when working on a localhost site clone.

 Activate the plugin and see a yellow notice bar indicating that you're working on localhost.
+There are other options available for fine tuning the bar, and changing its colors as well.

 Super helpful whenever you're cloning a production website with virtual hosts using the same domain name, and are not sure which site are you editing.
 Visible both in the admin area, and the frontend to all site visitors.

 == Screenshots ==

 1. Sample admin notice
+2. Settings page for your notices

 == Installation ==